Raindrops in an endless sea of stars

 Low (superball mallet required): Tam-Tam (any size), Gong (any size)

-Raindrops in an endless sea of stars is thus intended to create a sense of both meditative, spiritual healing and wonder.
+Raindrops in an endless sea of stars is a minimalist, experimental piece intended to create a sense of meditative, spiritual healing and wonder.
 This is a fully flexible work, in which any combination of instruments or ensembles can be used for performance.
-Freely suspended in time and space (for the performers, there is no specific meter that they follow), the piece is mainly driven by a plethora of extended techniques conjuring up sounds such as wind blowing through the air, sparse and twinkling stars, various murmurs and flutters, and so on.
+The structure and form of the piece is loosely inspired by a meditative practice known as sound healing.
+Freely suspended in time and space (for the performers, there is no specific meter that they follow), the piece is thus mainly driven by a plethora of extended techniques conjuring up sounds such as wind blowing through the air, sparse and twinkling stars, various murmurs and flutters, and so on.